 Clean and Organized

-A clean and organized store are welcoming to a customer walking in through the doors.
+A clean and organized store is welcoming to a customer walking in through the doors.
 That is the first impression, and it is very powerful.

 The store should have a layout that makes it easy for the customer to find what they are looking for.